Texas ice storm leaves hundreds of thousands without power

 (1:45 p.m.)
 We have determined we are unable to provide a specific system-wide restoration estimate.
 Each individual outage has unique challenges and full restoration will take longer than initially anticipated.
 At this time, we are unable to provide a restoration time. pic.twitter.com/cMBWG9mkw8— Austin Energy (@austinenergy) February 2, 2023

-In San Antonio, at least 39 outages are affecting fewer than 2,800 customers as of Thursday afternoon, according to CPS Energy, which services the area.
-Most of these outages are in the city of Fair Oaks Ranch.
+In San Antonio, 13 outages are affecting fewer than 25 customers as of Thursday evening, according to CPS Energy, which services the area.

 Gov. Abbott says the state has "ample" power

-In Central Texas, which includes the Dallas-Fort Worth area, roughly 122,000 customers are without power, according to Oncor, which services the area.
+In Central Texas, which includes the Dallas-Fort Worth area, a little over 100,000 customers are without power, according to Oncor, which services the area.

 And while hundreds of thousands of Texans struggle without power, Gov. Greg Abbott is telling residents that there is enough power in the state.